buildpacks/rfcs/text/0000-refactor-sbom.md

   uri = "/platform/some-file.cdx.json"

   [[attestations.statement.subject]]
-  name = "run" # maybe?
+  name = "my-run-image-name" # maybe?
-  digest = "sha256:$RUN_IMAGE_DIGEST" # is it possible to denote a list of layers?
+  digest = "sha256:$RUN_IMAGE_DIGEST" # TODO: is it possible to denote a list of layers?
 Like in the deprecated cosign SBOM spec?
 ```

+## Attaching attestations to images

+There are a few known methods to associate the attestation manifest to the image it describes.

+1. `cosign` currently does this by creating an `my.registry.io/my-namespace/my-image:sha256-<image digest>.att` tag in the registry pointing to the attestation manifest
+2. If the Referrers API is not supported by the registry, via the Referrers Tag Schema, which creates a `my.registry.io/my-namespace/my-image:sha256-<image digest>` **manifest list** where the attestation manifest is one entry
+3. If the Referrers API is supported by the registry, via the Referrers API, where no new tags are created
+4. If using BuildKit with Docker (see below), by embedding the attestation manifest in the `my.registry.io/my-namespace/my-image:my-tag` manifest list

+Cosign makes this configurable with the `COSIGN_EXPERIMENTAL` environment variable.
+When the OCI v1.1 specs are released the default behavior will probably be #3 with #2 as fallback.

 ## Rebase